NLnetLabs/cascade/doc/manual/source/intro.rst

 Signature (RRSIG) records, which are cryptographic signatures over the data in your zone.

+Resource Record Sets
+""""""""""""""""""""

-Rather than signing each RR individually, the DNSKEY is used to sign a :term:`Resource Record Set (RRSET)`, which is a collection of individual DNS records that share the same name and type.
-For example, all the A (IPv4) or AAAA (IPv6) records for a specific domain are grouped into a single RRSET.
-RRSETs are the fundamental records for DNSSEC signing, as the entire set is signed digitally to ensure its integrity.
+Rather than signing each resource record individually, the DNSKEY is used to sign a :term:`Resource Record Set (RRset)`, which is a collection of individual DNS records that share the same name and type.
+For example, all the A (IPv4) or AAAA (IPv6) records for a specific domain are grouped into a single RRset.
+RRsets are the fundamental records for DNSSEC signing, as the entire set is signed digitally to ensure its integrity.

+Zone Signing Keys
+"""""""""""""""""

+Each zone in DNSSEC has a :term:`Zone signing key (ZSK)` set.
+The private portion of this key set key digitally signs each RRset in the zone.
+The the public portion of the set is used to verify the signature.
+You create digital signatures for each RRset using the private ZSK and stores them on your nameserver as RRSIG records.

+We now almost have all the puzzle pieces in place for a :term:`Validating resolver` to verify the signatures.
+The remaining part you need to make available is the public part of the ZSK by adding it to your nameserver in a DNSKEY record.

+Now, the resolver can use the RRset, RRSIG, and public ZSK to validate if the response is authentic.

+Key Signing Keys
+""""""""""""""""

+In addition to a zone signing key, DNSSEC name servers also have a :term:`Key signing key (KSK)`.
+The KSK validates the DNSKEY record in exactly the same way as our ZSK secured the rest of our RRsets in the previous section: It signs the public ZSK (which is stored in a DNSKEY record), creating an RRSIG for the DNSKEY.

 Chain of Trust
 """"""""""""""